 An ethical hacker specialises in penetration testing, to ensure an organisation’s information systems are secure.
 They’re hired to hack the company’s network (ethically) and prevent any cyber threats or attacks.

-Key skills of an ethical hacker are:
+Key responsibilities of an ethical hacker:

 Average salary after completing

 There is a global shortfall of cyber security professionals, amounting to a staggering 1.8m, with Europe alone expecting a shortage of 350,000